vahidAK/PatMat/README.md

 samtools index -@ <# of threads> /path/to/Nanopore_aligned_reads.bam
 ```

-### 1-3 Methylation Calling from nanopore data
+### 1-3 Indexing and Methylation Calling from nanopore data
-Here we use [nanopolish](https://github.com/jts/nanopolish) for methylation calling however you may use [megalodon](https://github.com/nanoporetech/megalodon) or [DeepSignal](https://github.com/bioinfomaticsCSU/deepsignal).
+Here we use [nanopolish](https://github.com/jts/nanopolish) for methylation calling however you may use [f5c](https://github.com/hasindu2008/f5c), [megalodon](https://github.com/nanoporetech/megalodon) or [DeepSignal](https://github.com/bioinfomaticsCSU/deepsignal).

 #### 1-3-1 indexing fastq file using fast5 files: